 The shampoo used on the same hair under the same conditions produces the same results.
 If you are using the right shampoo for your hair texture and needs, you will get the same great results every time.

-A shampoo doesn’t stop working because your hair gets used to it.
+The shampoo doesn’t stop working because your hair gets used to it.
 If your shampoo stops giving you the results you desire, the condition and needs of your hair have most likely changed.
-For instance, you may have had it cut, coloured, straightened or grown it longer.
+For instance, you may have had it cut, colored, straightened, or grown it longer.
 Or the season may have changed i.e. it is more humid, the sun is stronger or the air is dryer.
-Your state of health or hormone levels may also be different from recent illness or your monthly cycle.
+Your state of health or hormone levels may also be different from a recent illness or your monthly cycle.